wp-plugins/wordpress-google-maps/readme.txt

 == Frequently Asked Questions ==

 = Do I need to be a paid WPMU DEV member? =
 No.  This plugins is offered as is at no charge.
-A full-featured, premium version is available for purchase on WPMU DEV.
+A fully-featured, premium version is available for purchase on WPMU DEV.

 What else could I get in the premium version?